Clann MhicLeòid | Clan MacLeod of Dunvegan

 In addition to the battle sites during the Wars of the One-Eyed Woman (see section on MacDonalds of Sleat), there are many places on Skye which mark the historical hostilities between these two vying clans.
 One such place is Trumpan Church, now a ruin, on the Waternish Peninsula.

 In 1577, after a MacLeod raiding party landed on Eigg, the island’s population of MacDonalds fled to a cave in the south of the island.
 With a view to flushing them out, the MacLeods blocked the cave entrance with heather and vegetation and set it alight.
 Instead of becoming prisoners, however, all 395 MacDonalds were suffocated to death.
 Enraged by the slaughter, the following year, the MacDonalds of neighbouring Uist landed eight birlinn war galleys at Ardmore Bay.
 While the MacLeods were all gathered inside nearby Trumpan church for their Sunday worship, the marauding MacDonalds barred the doors and set alight to the church, killing all but one – a young girl.
 The girl apparently managed to escape through a window, run the 10 miles to Dunvegan Castle and raise the alarm.
 Unfortunately for the MacDonald party, a low tide had grounded their escape vessels, leaving time for the MacLeods to catch them.
 A battle ensued, during which MacLeod raised the fairy flag and slaughtered his enemies to every man.
 The bodies of the fallen MacDonalds were lined up behind a turf dyke which was collapsed over the top of them.
-This bloody moment in history is known as the Battle of the Spoiling Dyke.
+This bloody moment in history is widely known as the Battle of the Spoiling Dyke.

 It was not only their neighbours the MacLeods picked a fight with.
 Internal disputes too often ended in bloodshed.
 During the ’45 Jacobite Uprising, Clan MacLeod’s main branch supported the British Government.
 Clan MacLeod of Raasay, however, were strong Jacobite sympathisers who fought for the House of Stuart at the Battle of Culloden and helped to hide and transport the exiled Prince to safety.
-The repercussions were swift and ferocious and, after the Culloden defeat, Raasay was pillaged and burned, not only by the Royal Navy’s “cruel” Captain John Fergusson, but the island’s inhabitants were allegedly harried by the MacLeods (under chief Norman “the Wicked Man”) who are said to have embarked on daily sprees of violence.
+The repercussions were swift and ferocious and, after the Culloden defeat, Raasay was pillaged and burned, not only by the Royal Navy’s “cruel” Captain John Fergusson, but the island’s inhabitants were allegedly harried by the MacLeods (under chief Norman “the Wicked Man”) who is said to have embarked on daily sprees of violence.

 Man, Myth & Magic

 Visitors to Skye’s popular hotspots will notice there are a fair amount of sites around the Island attributed to the supernatural.
 One legend says the Old Man of Storr is the petrified remains of an unfortunate man and his wife who, whilst being chased by a band of giants down the mountain, took a glance backwards at their pursuers and were turned to stone.
 Another explanation says this natural obelisk was chiselled by a brownie whose mortal friend had died of a broken heart after the death of his wife.
 The remote Loch Coruisk, at the foot of the Black Cuillin, is said to be the home of the kelpies, while legend has it the Cuillin range was sculpted by a violent sword battle between two giants.
-The magical Fairy Pools near Glen Brittle and the Fairy Glen near Uig are believed to get their names from “the little people” who dwell there.
+Some believe the magical Fairy Pools near Glen Brittle and the Fairy Glen near Uig get their names from “the little people” who dwell there.

 Am Bratach Sith, the Fairy Flag of Dunvegan, is possibly Skye’s most famous symbol of myth and magic.
 The silk flag, which is on display at Dunvegan Castle and dates back to the 4th Century AD, is the MacLeods’ most treasured relic.
 A common legend associated with the flag involves a MacLeod chieftain who fell in love with a fairy princess.
 Her worried father, the king of the fairies, eventually succumbed to her pleas to marry the young man.
 The king granted her the wish on the condition that, after a year and a day, she would return to the fairy realm forever.